 Just go to the Ad Set Level, and click on the Delivery section.
 From here, select Learn More:

 The Learning Phase appears on the left, from where you can select Inspect:

 Now when you are in the Learning phase, here are some statistics you need to take into consideration:

 As it falls, it means that less new people are seeing your ad.
 Low First Time Impression ratios are one of the leading causes of poor conversion.
 Always remember that once everyone who is interested in your product has converted, just showing the same ad to the same target audience, won’t help much.

-This is the percentage of people your ad reaches given the audience size (remember that audience size is an estimated number and consolidates data from interests, demographic information, placements and platforms).
+This is the percentage of people your ad reaches given the audience size (remember that audience size is an estimated number and consolidates data from interests, demographic information, placements and referral marketing platforms).